Patton97/LivelyLemurs/README.md

 Should plug and play
 Folder structure should be Content>TopDownBP>Interaction>Fan
-Folder structure matters for importing files so make sure it matches or you'll have to rebind textures and mats
+Folder structure matters for importing files so make sure it matches or you'll have to rebind textures and mats Edited folder Structure in git to support this, should work by just copying the 2 top level folders to TopDownBP

 ---
 16/04|Luke - Added Lava